quoll/clormat/README.md

 ### This license is incompatible with my other code.
 Can I change it?
 So long as you're not using it for anything specified in the license, I'm happy to let you use it under the EPL.
 Talk to me.

+### Why doesn't this work with my language?
+I'm monolingual, and I don't know how to work with numbers in non-European scripts.
+Some things will work (like grouping on numbers), but others won't (like prefixing with 0).
+I would love to work with someone who knows the rules for other writing systems.

 ### Why is the name so weird?
 It is a portmanteau for "Clojure(Script) Format".
 It sounded weird, but the more I said it the more amused I was at the name.
 It makes me think of a Floor Mat in a car.
 Yes, I know I'm a bit strange.